osvalda/Pitaya/README.md

 #### Input file

 ##### Pitaya endpoint list file
-Create a file into your resource directory and add lines in the following format:
+Create a text file in your resource directory and add lines in the following format:

 ```
 DELETE /posts/{post_id}, Posts